-The U.S. Department of State’s NSLI-Y program is a prestigious and selective overseas immersion experience for American youth.
-The goal of NSLI-Y is to promote critical language learning among American youth and to spark a lifetime of interest in language learning.
-NSLI-Y aims to guide students toward continued language learning beyond their time on the program, and using language in their university and/or professional careers.
-See the Impact portion of our website to learn more about the language learning gains and the achievements of NSLI-Y alumni.
+The U.S. Department of State’s NSLI-Y program is a prestigious and highly competitive overseas immersion experience for American youth.
+The goal of NSLI-Y is to improve critical language skills among American youth and to spark a lifetime of interest in language learning.
+NSLI-Y aims to guide students toward continued language learning beyond their time on the program, and using language in their university studies and/or professional careers.
+See the Impact portion of our website to learn more about the average language learning gains and impressive achievements of NSLI-Y alumni.

 NSLI-Y scholars participate in intensive language courses on both summer and academic year programs.
 Summer programs include a minimum of 120 hours of formal classroom instruction.
-Academic year programs include at least ten hours per week of formal classroom instruction, and most programs include additional academic courses and research projects.
-All participants should expect to complete pre-program assignments and assessments, as well as have homework and take exams during the course of the program.
-While classes are taught by trained and experienced teachers, students should be prepared to experience teaching methods that may differ from U.S. classrooms.
-These intensive language courses are complemented by cultural immersion activities, including homestays and local community service projects.
-Participants should expect to engage in some physical activity during cultural activities, commute to school, and/or physical education class at the host school.
+Academic year programs include at least ten hours per week of formal classroom instruction, and most programs include additional academic courses and research projects in the target language.
+Participants need to complete pre-program assignments and assessments, do homework, and take exams during the program.
+While classes are taught by trained and experienced teachers, students may experience different teaching methods from what they are used to in U.S. classrooms.
+These intensive language courses are complemented by cultural immersion activities.
+Participants can expect to engage in some physical activity during excursions, commute to school, and/or physical education class at the host school.

-NSLI-Y is focused on language acquisition, not travel or sightseeing; there is no guarantee participants will see any or all of the major historical sites in the host country.
-NSLI-Y is a very structured program and students are expected to participate in all program activities.
-Participants should not expect to travel independently in the host country; in almost all cases, it will not be permitted.
+NSLI-Y is focused on language acquisition, not travel or sightseeing so there is no guarantee participants will see any major historical sites in the host country.
+NSLI-Y is a highly structured program and students are expected to participate in all program activities.
+Participants should not expect to travel independently in the host location; in almost all cases, it will not be permitted.

 Successful NSLI-Y participants dedicate themselves to language acquisition through both formal and informal learning opportunities.
-Successful participants strive to succeed both academically, by improving their language skills, and culturally, by gaining an understanding and appreciation for a different way of life.
-Participants should expect to immerse themselves in the language and cultural experience; they should not expect to complete academic work for their U.S. school while abroad.
-Participants should also be prepared to demonstrate open-mindedness, flexibility, and initiative in negotiating the cross-cultural environment, as well as to navigate the challenges inherent to any cross-cultural experience, including conditions significantly different from those in the U.S.
+Successful participants engage actively in academic activities to improve their language skills, and cultural activities to gain understanding for another way of life.
+Participants are expected to immerse themselves in the language and cultural experience, and to not do academic work for their U.S. school while abroad.
+Participants need to demonstrate open-mindedness, flexibility, and initiative in negotiating the cross-cultural environment, and navigating the challenges inherent to the immersion experience.

-Before deciding to apply, learn more about the program by exploring this website, NSLI-Y Interactive and connecting with other students via Ask NSLI-Y Alumni, and NSLI-Y’s Facebook page, and Twitter account.
-We encourage you to discuss this opportunity with your parents and teachers.
-You may also want to talk with your teachers and school administrators the impact that participating in NSLI-Y could have on your graduation requirements.
+Learn more about the program by exploring NSLI-Y Interactive, and connecting with other students via Ask NSLI-Y Alumni, NSLI-Y’s Facebook page, Instagram page and Twitter account.
+We encourage you to discuss this opportunity with your teachers and parents or legal guardians.
+You may also want to discuss with your teachers and school administrators the impact that participating in NSLI-Y could have on your graduation requirements.
 NSLI-Y cannot guarantee transfer of credit to a participant’s home institution, which is at their discretion.